"Visually stunning and exquisitely performed; the audience jumped up to offer a cheering ovation." — The New York Times

-A masterpiece of imagination and timeless inner tranquility, Songs of the Wanderers, a visually stunning paean to spiritual pilgrimage, is a signature work of Taiwan’s leading contemporary dance company.
-Inspired by Hermann Hesse’s Siddhartha, asceticism and the quest for quietude, Lin Hwai-min transforms ancient rites into mesmerizing dance theatre.
-Set to soulful Georgian folk songs, startlingly beautiful images are created through a blend of Eastern and Western dance styles, with absolute focus and control by the performers.
-The set is created from an astonishing three and a half tons of shimmering golden grains of rice that shower down on the stage throughout the piece.
+A signature work of Taiwan’s leading contemporary dance company, Songs of the Wanderers is a visually stunning paean to spiritual pilgrimage, inspired by Hermann Hesse’s Siddhartha.
+Artistic Director Lin Hwai-min transforms ancient rites into mesmerizing dance theatre in this masterpiece of imagination and timeless inner tranquility.
+Startlingly beautiful images are created through a blend of Eastern and Western dance styles, performed with absolute focus and control by the Cloud Gate dancers to a score of soulful Georgian folk songs.
+The epic work is brought to life on a set created from an astonishing three and a half tons of shimmering golden grains of rice that shower down on the stage throughout the performance.

-The Old Town School of Folk Music, 4544 N Lincoln Ave
+The Old Town School of Folk Music, 4545 N Lincoln Ave, Szold Hall

 Press downloads of images can be found on Flickr.
 Simply click Dance Center link to Flickr set and click on desired image.
 Right click and select size of download.